jola-kiniorska/post-board/README.md

 ## General info

+- it's an application to adding posts on the posting board (with author name and content)
 - application is built on react components
+- the website was created as part of the react course
+- vite was used to initialize the application
 - css module was used to style the application
-- vite was used to initialize the application
-- the website was created as part of the react course
 - the application uses react hooks
+- to navigate the application was used react router

 ## Technologies

 Project is created with:

 - React.js
+- React Router
 - CSS Modules
 - JavaScript
 - HTML